heutelbeck/sapl-policy-engine/sapl-documentation/7_7_Monitoring.md

 ### Decision Logging

 The PDP emits structured JSON log entries via the reporting interceptor.
-Each entry contains the authorization subscription (subject, action, resource, environment), the decision (PERMIT, DENY, INDETERMINATE, NOT_APPLICABLE), and any obligations or advice attached to the decision.
+Each entry contains the authorization subscription (subject, action, resource, environment), the decision (PERMIT, DENY, SUSPEND, INDETERMINATE, NOT_APPLICABLE), and any obligations or advice attached to the decision.

 Enable subscription lifecycle logging with two properties: